ozinc/node-oz-helpers/README.md

 The environment config helper is a thin wrapper wrapping the environment configuration.
 First and foremost, it presents a simple API to access configuration described in the environment.
 It also allows the user to manually define user-defined configuration values.
 Note that user-defined configuration takes precendence over environment-based configuration.
 This means that if both the user and the environment defines the same configuration key, the helper will return the user-defined one.

-The configuration helper also looks for a `.env` file in the root of your project and automatically imports all of the `KEY=VALUE` pairs from there and makes them available via the `.get()` function.

 Some examples of the API:

 ```javascript